MarcelineVQ/blessed-derive/README.md

 data Foo : (Type -> Type) -> Type -> Type -> Type where
   MkFoo : f b -> a -> Foo f a b

-%runElab derive "Foo" [Functor, Foldable, Traversable]
+%runElab deriveBlessed "Foo" [Functor, Foldable, Traversable]
 ```

 If you're instead looking for generics check out the sop package linked below.

 ## Issues

-The largest issue with this as it stands is that there's no warning for missing instances until use.
-For example you can derive Traversable without deriving Foldable, but won't get an error until you actually use traverse.
+The largest issue with this as it stands is that there's no warning for clashing instances until use.
+You can define Functor yourself and also derive it but there won't be an error until you use map.
+There may be a clue for solving that in the error you get about defaultFoldr when having clashing Foldables.

 This doesn't derive indexed types yet, but there's no reason it can't be made to.